Tofu in Pregnancy – Health Benefits and Harmful Effects

-Finding out that you are pregnant is one of the most cherished feelings.
-You are both anxious and excited for the new phase in your life.
+Finding out that you are pregnant is one of the most cherished feelings in the world.
+You are both anxious and excited about this new phase of your life.
 Pregnancy brings in a whole bunch of dos and don’ts to your routine.
 Among the various questions arising about what you can and cannot eat, you may wonder if it’s safe to add various foods to your pregnancy diet.
 Tofu is one of those foods.
 You might be confused if you can eat it during or pregnancy or not.
 Here we will discuss everything you need to know about consuming tofu while you’re pregnant.

-Once you conceive, before munching on Tofu, you will certainly ask, “Can you eat tofu during pregnancy?”
-Well, yes, you can have Tofu, although in limits.
+Once you conceive, before munching on tofu, you will undoubtedly ask, “Can I eat tofu while pregnant?”
+Well, yes, you can have tofu, although in limits.
 Tofu is rich in all the essential nutrients and can be consumed during pregnancy.
-It is high in iron, protein and is a good source of unsaturated fats.
-Moreover, it is low in calories, helps in losing weight and has antioxidants, which help prevent cancer.
+It is high in iron, protein, and is a good source of unsaturated fats.
+Moreover, it is low in calories, helps in losing weight, and has antioxidants, which help prevent cancer.

 Nutritional Value of Tofu